 If you are interested in helping on a one-time or short-term project, check out these opportunities below.
 These projects do not involve direct animal-handling and therefore do not require you to complete our volunteer training program.

 Steps to become an OAS Volunteer:

 - Complete a volunteer application.
-You will receive the application when you attend the Open House.
-Volunteers must be at least 18 years old.
+You will receive the application link when you attend the Open House.

 - Upon approval to proceed to hands-on training, you will be given the opportunity to train with a volunteer mentor to progressively add skills needed to volunteer in the chosen animal specialty.
 Since the shelter has a mixed population of stray, confiscated and adoptable animals, your aptitude will be evaluated during the training to ensure safety for our animals, staff and other volunteers.
 Trainings with mentors are two-hour sessions and you will need to successfully complete two to four sessions before you can be autonomous.